-If the ITT4RT-MRF does not support content replacement, it shall not include the attribute “a=3gpp_360video_replacement” in an SDP offer, it will not perform any replacement, and the ITT4RT-Tx client in terminal may send the original presentation content using a different process (e.g., the presentation can be sent as an overlay as defined in clause Y.6.4, or inserted into the 360-degree video by the ITT4RT-Tx client in terminal as described above).
+If the ITT4RT-MRF does not support content replacement, it shall not include the attribute “a=3gpp_360video_replacement” in an SDP offer, it will not perform any replacement, and the ITT4RT-Tx client in terminal may send the original presentation content using a different process (e.g., the presentation can be sent as an overlay as defined in Annex Y.6.4, or inserted into the 360-degree video by the ITT4RT-Tx client in terminal as described above).
 In the case that the ITT4RT-MRF does not send the attribute “a=3gpp_360video_replacement” in an offer, the ITT4RT-Tx client in terminal shall not send the attribute “a=3gpp_360video_replacement” in an answer.

 After an accepted offer/answer between ITT4RT-Tx in terminal and ITT4RT-MRF with both offer and answer including the attribute “a=3gpp_360video_replacement”, the ITT4RT-MRF shall perform content replacement once the original presentation content is available from the source of the content and the replacement configuration is determined.

-If the replacement configuration of the content is analysed and determined by the ITT4RT-Tx in terminal, the client shall include the configuration as sphere-relative overlay coordinates (defined in Y.6.4.3.2) in the SDP offer/answer while negotiating the stream with the ITT4RT-MRF.
+If the replacement configuration of the content is analysed and determined by the ITT4RT-Tx in terminal, the client shall include the configuration as sphere-relative overlay coordinates (defined in Annex Y.6.4.3.2) in the SDP offer/answer while negotiating the stream with the ITT4RT-MRF.
 If the sphere-relative overlay coordinates are not signalled in the SDP offer/answer by the ITT4RT-Tx, the ITT4RT-MRF shall analyse and determine an appropriate configuration for performing the content replacement in the 360-degree video.

 The ABNF syntax for the replacement attribute is as follows: